utrad-ical/circus/packages/circus-rs/docs/install.md

 ### Server

-- Node.js (4.x or up)
+- Node.js (8.9 or up)
 - You will need a good amount of free RAM (several gegabytes) because CIRCUS RS Server needs to cache 3D volume data in memory.

 ### Client (Web Browser)

 - 64-bit versions of modern browsers which understand HTML5 canvas and Promise.
-These include the latest versiosn of Google Chrome, Mozilla Firefox and Microsoft Edge, but not vanilla Internet Explorer.
+These include the latest versios of Google Chrome, Mozilla Firefox and Microsoft Edge, but not vanilla Internet Explorer.
 (IE11 may work with suffient polyfills).
 - If you want to use `RawVolumeImageSource` or `HybridImageSource`, which holds 3D volume data in the RAM of client machines, you are recommend to use desktop machines with at least 8GB of RAM.

 ## Prerequisites